 Jonathan is the Chief Executive and Founder of Cain International, a private investment firm deploying capital across debt and equity strategies in real estate development, special situations and lifestyle & leisure businesses.

 Jonathan grew up in Ilford where his parents and grandparents were involved in a range of organisations from the local shul and Ilford Jewish Primary School to the JNF and Jewish Blind.
 As a youngster, Jonathan was a member of BBYO, a participant in the ILTC programme and president of the Jewish Society at the University of Manchester.

-After reading law at university, Jonathan worked at award winning international law firm, Olswang, where he became a partner aged 28 and the youngest ever Chief Executive of a city law firm, at age 32.
-He later joined Heron International, working as a Managing Director alongside its founder and chief executive, Gerald Ronson CBE, before becoming Mr Ronson’s Deputy in May 2007.
-Prior to Cain Hoy, Jonathan was the Senior Managing Director and Head of European Real Estate and Direct Investment at Guggenheim Partners.
+After reading law at university, Jonathan joined award-winning international law firm Olswang LLP, becoming a partner at age 28 and the youngest ever chief executive of a city law firm at age 32.
+He later joined Heron International, working as a Managing Director alongside Heron’s founder and chief executive, Gerald Ronson CBE, and subsequently becoming Mr Ronson’s deputy in May 2007.
+Before Cain International, Jonathan was the Senior Managing Director and Head of European Real Estate and Direct Investment at Guggenheim Partners.

-Jonathan is married to Sharon, a GP, and together they have four children: Adam, Natalie, Sara and Ben.
+Jonathan and Sharon, a practicing GP, have four children: Adam, Natalie, Sara and Ben.